brycemaxheimer/cybersecurity-portfolio/posts-source/welcome-to-the-lab.md

 parts of the work that aren't sensitive: framework alignment, tooling patterns, script writeups, and the occasional rabbit hole.

-## How this site is built

-Three deliberate constraints:

-1. **No framework.** Plain HTML and CSS, hand-written.
-I wanted to actually *understand* every byte that ships, not delegate that to a build tool I don't read.
-2. **Markdown for posts.** Authoring HTML for long-form content gets old fast.
-   A small PowerShell build script (`build.ps1`) runs `ConvertFrom-Markdown` over `posts-source/*.md` and emits HTML files into `blog/posts/`.
-3. **Hosted on Cloudflare Pages.** Free tier, automatic builds from a GitHub push, custom domain via Cloudflare DNS.
-The whole stack costs $0/month (excluding the domain registration).

-The full source is on GitHub.

 ## What's coming next

 Rough backlog, no committed schedule: